neverfap-deluxe/nfd-api/content/apps_desktop_app/_index.md

 So, we don't actually have a fully-functioning Desktop app yet, however there is an official Desktop app that is currently being developed for Mac OSX.

-Windows will come after (but one step at a time).
+Windows will come after (but one step at a time, bby).

 So get pumped.
 Ummmmmm, you know.
 Go out and marry a complete stranger.
 Like, punch a tree.
 Things are happening!?